ragnarlotus/vue-flux-docs/src/v6/components/flux-grid.md

 ### setCss(css: `Object`)

-Set CSS styles to the cube.
+Sets CSS styles to the cube.

 #### css